Social and Economic Policy

 Overview of the 2025 Legislative Session

-We are facing a significant budget shortfall for this biennium and byond, which means that it will be difficult to pass any new legislation that has a sizeable price tag attached.
+We are facing a significant budget shortfall for this biennium and beyond, which means that it will be difficult to pass any new legislation that has a sizeable price tag attached.
 However, this fact has been taken into account by legislative bill sponsors and in our decision making regarding which bills to prioritize, so we are optimistic that many of the bills on our list can be passed.
 Our priorities last year included a mix of legislation that did not pass in 2024, together with some new bills we're excited about.

 We will continue to advocate for police accountability and reform, together with our partners at the Washington Coalition for Police Accountability.
 This includes legislation to limit traffic stops and to ensure that law enforcement agencies will be held accountable for any systemic misconduct.

-We will also seek to improve conditions for people who are currently incarcerated and institutionalized by supporting legislation to (1) ensure that their voices can be heard as part of the democratic process, (2) reduce the use of long-term solitary confinement, (3) make the cost of phone calls from incarcerated people to their friends and loved ones free, and (4) improve educational opportunities in prison.
+We will also seek to improve conditions for people who are currently incarcerated and institutionalized by supporting legislation to (1)ensure that their voices can be heard as part of the democratic process, (2) reduce the use of long-term solitary confinement, (3) make the cost of phone calls from incarcerated people to their friends and loved ones free, and (4) improve educational opportunities in prison

 Finally, we will continue our efforts to reform draconian sentencing laws by working with Look2Justice and other community advocates to support bills that will (1) extend the age for review of juvenile sentences so that people who committed crimes under age 21 (instead of age 18) can seek review after serving 15 years, and (2) allow people whose sentences have been lengthened as a result of their juvenile records to seek resentencing.